AlejandroBryan/alejandrobryan/projects/my-flixx-client-angular.md

 **Client-Side Development:**

 The application was developed using Angular (version 9 or later), with Angular Material for design.
 It features user registration and login forms, and a variety of interface views for displaying movie information.

+{% include stacks-code.html %}
+Feel free to look at the source code in the {% include source-code.html %}.

 #### Key Functionalities and Views: